Mining Engineering

 Other PhD Requirements

-• A minimum of 18 hours of course work must be completed at the Colorado School of Mines.
-A minimum of 9 credits beyond the Master's degree must be completed in the Mining Engineering Department.
-Exceptions may be approved by the PhD Dissertation Committee.
+• A minimum of 18 hours of coursework must be completed at Colorado School of Mines.
+A minimum of 9 credits beyond the master's degree must be completed in the Mining Engineering Department.
+Exceptions may be approved by the PhD dissertation committee.

 • Assessment Exam, usually taken at the end of the first year in the PhD program.